 WHAT IS VITAMIN B1

-As a water-soluble vitamin, vitamin B1 travels through the bloodstream when consumed.
+Vitamin B1 travels through the bloodstream when consumed.
 Any unused thiamine exits the body through urine, with a small amount stored in the liver.
 Vitamin B1 has a short half-life.
 Therefore, humans must have a constant supply of it to have a sufficient intake.
-Thiamine has a recommended daily allowance ranging from 1.1 mg to 1.4 mg for adults.
-It has a tolerable upper intake level of 50mg, but it does not have any known adverse effects when taken in excess.

 Let Brenntag know what you’re looking for and we will tell you more about our wide range of vitamin raw materials.
 We are most proud of our position as a leading U.S. source for raw supplement ingredients and advanced nutraceuticals for the vitamin industry.
 With over 190 locations across North America, we are strategically positioned to give you the best sales and service possible.
 We invite you to learn more about us and choose Brenntag as your chemical and ingredient distributor by contacting us online.

 Vitamin B1 is available in box and drums in variable quantities.